ylogx/blog/_posts/2016-04-16-rewriting-the-network-connection-layer-in-zomato-android-apps.md

 To come up with a simpler and quicker parsing strategy, we considered various techniques.
 The areas of improvement included the speed of parsing, effort during development phase, the number of lines of code, and readability of code.

 We considered a few approaches, and it came down to three contenders in a showdown — XML, GSON, and Jackson.
 To validate each of these, we used one of our heaviest API calls — parsing the menus of one of the largest restaurant chains on Zomato, with each of the three approaches.
+We built a custom app to hit this api multiple times to test our options in real life scenario.

+![Showdown of parsers](https://cdn-images-1.medium.com/max/1600/1*U4vgOAGKjSUuSOtJ8_uv0w.png)

-The screenshots below show the results from the custom showdown app.
+The screenshots above show the results from the custom showdown app.
 Each row shows the time it took to parse the API response (in ms).

-![Showdown of parsers](https://cdn-images-1.medium.com/max/1600/1*U4vgOAGKjSUuSOtJ8_uv0w.png)

 1. The first column represents the XML data being parsed with the [vtd-xml parser](http://vtd-xml.sourceforge.net/)
 1. The second column results are from parsing with GSON v2.5